 On the other hand when the same yavana mathematic reached the mleccha-s, in no mean part via the marūnmatta-s, it unleashed a much stronger counter-current against the second Abrahamism.
 This counter-current proceeded far enough that it sparked a shift in the civilizational character before it was digested and successfully incorporated into the resurgent Abrahamistic scaffold.
 This modified civilizational character of what self-identifies today as the western world [Note Bertrand Russell’s “Wisdom of the West”] resulted in a mathematic that Spengler recognized as distinct from the Classical one.
 Its calculus manifestation was different from that of the calculus of the yavana sage Archimedes, eventually settling to a world where limits precede derivatives and derivatives in turn precede integrals (i.e. anti-derivatives).
 We hold that methods like that of Mamikon did not arise until almost by chance and in isolation in the 20th century because the civilizational character behind the mathematic had changed.
 Indeed, Mamikon’s method might have been closer to the yavana or even the Babylonian world.

 Finally, we may note the interesting case of Bhārata and Greece.
 Though both were heathens sharing a specific common ancestry (including of their traditions of knowledge) and interacted extensively in the ancient world, their respective mathematic did not penetrate each other.
 Despite all the white-indological assertion of Hindu mathematics being a derivative of Greek and Mesopotamian mathematics there was little penetration of the Hindu mathematic per say from the knowledge of the Greeks.
 Where the Greek knowledge specifically influenced the Hindus was in astrology but it at best weakly impacted the mathematic itself.
 Given the Greek achievements, there was much in Hindu mathematics (contrary to the assertions of white indologists and their Japanese imitators), which could have taken the Greeks to atmospheric heights.
 But like with the Hindus, there was little penetration into Greek mathematic.
 This suggests being ancient cultures with intact knowledge systems [unlike the marūnmatta-s and mleccha-s, who started from close to the ground level] evolving in parallel their respective mathematic was too deeply intertwined with their respective civilizational character to profoundly influence each other [This in part contributes to the notion of Hindus as idiots seen among white indologists.
-The other part of being contributed by the much deeper conflict with the Abrahamistic scaffold].
+The other part of it being contributed by the much deeper conflict with the Abrahamistic scaffold].
 Interestingly, we would say eventually the Hindus reached a mathematic that converged partly to the mathematic of the western world with its own comparable calculus and set theory.
 That does make one think if the entry of the Hindu strain of mathematic into the west via the marūnmatta-s contributed in some way to this.